iBicha/playlet/README.md

 ### Picture-in-picture

 - When viewing a video in full screen, press ⬇️ (down) button on your remote to shrink the video
-- You can browser or search for videos while you watch
+- You can browse or search for videos while you watch
 - To restore currently playing video to full screen, press the ✳️ (options) button

 ### Customize Invidious instance